 'A dining space is a wonderful place to be bold or experimental; this is a room where you want conversation to spark,' says color and paint expert Annie Sloan.

 'A rich highly-pigmented blue is a brilliant starting point; bring in joyful exclamatory splashes of clashing orange to harness the best qualities of both shades and make a real design statement.'

-Deep, dark walls are often associated with older, grand homes, and while they certainly look wonderful, blacks, like this shade from Paint and Paper Library, and even the darkest greens are ideal for thoroughly modern homes.
+Deep, dark walls are often associated with older, grand homes, and while they certainly look wonderful, blacks – like this shade from Paint and Paper Library – are ideal for thoroughly modern homes.

 The contrast of the blackest walls with contemporary furniture, blonde woods and natural textures is, quite simply, cool.
 Stop the color from overwhelming by including splashes of lighter tones, perhaps a tonal dado rail and a crisp, white ceiling.

-For smaller properties, make your dinky dining room seem bigger than it is by painting the walls with neutrals.
+For smaller properties, make your small dining room seem bigger than it is by painting the walls with neutrals.

 If you choose a neutral scheme, go full out and take these tones throughout the room for a truly calming feel.

 12. Bring vitality with a leafy green

 If you love vibrant greens then dining rooms are a perfect space to showcase them, creating joyful and playful feel perfect for entertaining.
 'Dining spaces are often one of the only rooms within a home where furniture is pulled away from the walls, allowing for a wallpaper or bold color choice to be truly appreciated,' explains Ruth Mottershead, creative director at Little Greene.
 'The transient nature of the space means it’s also a wonderful room in which to be bold with your interior.'